cloudtrax/docs/captive_portal/splash_pages/custom/README.md

 ### Interpolated variables

 All CloudTrax-hosted splash pages contain interpolated-variable "placeholders" in the form  `$<variable-name>`,  where the placeholder string is replaced at runtime on the Access Point with the string contents of the variable `variable-name`.
+Interpolated variables are only used with custom splash pages hosted by CloudTrax; they are not used if your splash pages are hosted externally.

 Some interpolated-variable placeholders are used to display information to users who will be viewing your splash page.
 For example, all CloudTrax splash pages contain a small header element near the top of the document: